Updated: Aug 5

 You don’t need to be working with a rescue do to ask these questions.
 We can apply this curiosity and analysis to any dog at any stage of their learning.

-From my experience these are behaviours from dogs that I would label unsafe:
+Stillness is safe, from my experience these are dog behaviours dogs I would label unsafe:

 Jumping onto a person, making contact with a person’s body